Costa Rica is one of the top family friendly countries thanks to being one of the safest countries in Latin America and very tourist friendly.

 Check kid ages for tours

 Some tours have a minimum age for tours.
-This includes Pacuare river white water rafting (minimum 12 or 14 years), 5 for canyoning and 8 for white water tubing and horseback riding for some tours.
+This includes Pacuare river white water rafting (minimum 12 or 14 years), 5 for canyoning, 4-5 for ziplining and usually 7 years of age for horseback riding.

 Don’t forget to check the weight and height limit.
 Some ziplining tours like Diamante Eco Adventure Park have a minimum weight and height limit for their zipline.